The diabetes program at Lexington-Fayette County Health Department has three goals:

 “The course was very beneficial for me.
 A lot of good information that is useful and easy to understand.
 The course was well organized and presented.
 Tami and Diana are super!
 I would highly recommend this class!
 Having the healthy snacks were a great addition!” – Anonymous

 - Diabetes support groups: The monthly support groups throughout the community focus around a diabetes-related self-management topic with the opportunity for sharing and getting questions addressed.
 One group is Spanish-speaking.
+View our event calendar to find support group or class.

 - Participate in local and statewide diabetes coalitions: Work together with others in the community to raise awareness about diabetes and diabetes prevention.